Back

 Practical Information and FAQ

-The EuroVelo website aims to provide information and inspiration on each of the EuroVelo routes, including an overview of the route and summaries of the route sections going through each country.
+The EuroVelo website aims to provide information and inspiration on each of the EuroVelo routes, including route overviews and summaries of the transnational stages.
 It also provides practical information for cycling holidays across Europe.
 The website is regularly updated to give you access to the latest news on each route.
-You will find direct links to the best sources of detailed information at a national level.
+You will find direct links to the best sources of detailed information at a national level on each route and country page, below the map.

 Contents